This post contains affiliate links*

 Look for products that are “pure” probiotics and/or digestive enzymes, with no other supplements added in.
 One popular veterinary product lists animal digest as the first ingredient.
 Animal digest is used as a flavor enhancer in dry food manufacturing, and it’s the reason why so many cats are addicted to dry food.

-My three favorite probiotic supplements
+My two favorite probiotic supplements

 Dr. Goodpet’s Feline Digestive Enzymes